david-drew/OpenVINO-Custom-Layers/2019.r2.0/README.md

-# OpenVINO Custom Layer Tutorials for Linux
+# OpenVINO Custom Layer Tutorials for Linux and Windows

 ## Before You Start